markusnz1/elastalert_correlation/README.md

-# ElastAlert2 Correlation Rule with Aggregation Support
+# ElastAlert2 Correlation Rule with Aggregation & Field Comparison

-A custom ElastAlert2 rule type that detects sequences of correlated events within a timeframe, with support for both simple key-value matching and advanced aggregation-based matching.
+A custom ElastAlert2 rule type that detects sequences of correlated events within a timeframe, with support for simple key-value matching, advanced aggregation-based matching, and field comparison between correlated positions.

 **Original Implementation**: https://github.com/jertel/elastalert2/discussions/854 by [@briandefiant](https://github.com/briandefiant)

+**Enhanced with**:
-**Enhanced with**: Aggregation support for detecting patterns like multiple failed attempts followed by success
+- Aggregation support for detecting patterns like multiple failed attempts followed by success
+- Field comparison support for detecting geo-anomalies, privilege changes, and cross-position validation

 ---